Chelsea being sold for $3B to LA Dodgers owners, investors

 “Proceeds will be deposited into a frozen UK bank account with the intention to donate 100% to charitable causes as confirmed by Roman Abramovich,“ Chelsea said in a statement.

-Boehly is already in London and was expected to attend Chelsea’s Premier League match against Wolverhampton at Stamford Bridge on Saturday.
+Boehly is already in London and attended Chelsea’s Premier League match on Saturday against Wolverhampton at Stamford Bridge.
 Thomas Tuchel’s team is third in the standings with four games remaining.
 The title is out of reach but Champions League qualification is nearly secured.

+“Not relieved,” Tuchel said of the prospective sale, “but it gives us an outlook if terms are agreed, and hopefully the process will be streamlined and go forward as soon as possible.
+Good news.”

 Chelsea has the smallest and most dated stadium of the Premier League’s most successful clubs, with plans for a rebuild of the 41,000-capacity venue put on hold by Abramovich in 2018 as British-Russian diplomatic tensions deepened.